Kamildeeal/Admin-Dashboard-NextJS_ShadeCn-UI/README.md

 ## Introduction
 Admin Dashboard with Next.js and ShadeCn UI is a modern and responsive admin dashboard template built using Next.js and the ShadeCn UI component library.
 This project is designed to provide a robust and scalable framework for building admin interfaces and dashboards, making use of the latest web development technologies.
+On this project I used react-hook-form with zod validation.

 ## Features
 - Responsive design compatible with various devices